Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

   2. Identify specific exploits that correspond to that vulnerability.
 Done with `searchsploit`

   3. Prepare and test the exploit payload.
+Done with `Metasploit:  MSFconsole and Meterpreter` MsFconsole is the main metasploit program that is run on the hacker's compututer.
+Using Metasploit from the hacker's computer you can then run Meterpreter on the victim's computer after gaining access

+ -  You will use MSFconsole to find vulnerable machines and gain access to them.
+After you've exploited them, you'll use Meterpreter on the compromised machine.

 - Initial scan can lead to identification of open ports and then it also determins which OS versions are available or which services are being run, in particular file sharing, server applications etc. Then once this information is available I can use search sploit to search for vulnerabilities to exploit.

-**Search Sploit** This is outside metasploit
+**Search Sploit** This is outside metasploit - The metasploitc alternative to searchsploit are **auxillary modules**
 - It is a query to find the scripts or payloads available for a given vulnerability
 - `Exploit-DB`
 - It relies on a database called Exploit-Db